mystsoftware/myst-help-center/artifact-build/maven-11g-to-12c.md

 For MyST specific artifact types such as SQL and Application Configurations, you do not need to make any changes to your pom.xml when you migrate from 11g to 12c.

 To upgrade an artifact from 11g to 12c, it simply has to be re-opened in JDeveloper 12c.
 Then, the change needs to be re-committed to source control and the artifact should be re-built.

-Before we can re-build out artifact for 12c, we need to update out pom.xml.
+Before we can re-build out artifact for 12c, we need to:
+ 1. seed the Oracle Maven parent POMs to our local or remote Maven repository
+ 2. update our project pom.xml files

 Below are some examples of 11g pom.xml files and the corresponding equivalent for 12c.

 ### SOA Suite POM Examples